DanHodgson12/gym-stop/README.md

 - **As a** Shopper, **I want** to sort the list of available products **so that** I can easily identify the best rated, best priced, and categorically sorted products.
 - **As a** Shopper, **I want** to sort a specific category of product **so that** I can find the best-priced or best-rated product in a specific category, or sort the products in that category by name.
-- **As a** Shopper, **I want** to sort multiple categories of products simultaneously **so that** I can find the best-priced or best-rated products across broad categories, such as "clothing" or "homeware".
 - **As a** Shopper, **I want** to search for a product by name or description **so that** I can find a specific product I'd like to purchase.
 - **As a** Shopper, **I want** to easily see what I've searched for and the number of results **so that** I can quickly decide whether the product I want is available.